Kuvaev-dev/Kuvaev-dev/README.md

 <div align="center">
-  <h1>Hello there.</h1>
+  <h1>:wave: Hello there.</h1>
   <p>My name is Kuvaev Nikita and I love programming.</p>
   </br>
   <h1>About me</h1>
   <p>At the moment I am 20 years old.
 I live in the city of Kamianske, Dnepropetrovsk region, Ukraine.
-I started to actively engage in programming in 2019.</p>
+I started to actively engage in programming in 2019.
+I'm in my first year of university</p>
   </br>
   <h1>My activity on GitHub</h1>
   <p>Below is the activity statistics of my profile.</p>